 Missouri troopers: Teen found with meth strapped to abdomen

-LEXINGTON, Mo.
-(AP) _ The Missouri State Highway Patrol says it’s investigating a drug trafficking operation _ and possible human trafficking ring _ after troopers conducting a traffic stop found a 15-year-old girl with several pounds of methamphetamine strapped to her abdomen.
+LEXINGTON, Mo. – The Missouri State Highway Patrol says it’s investigating a drug trafficking operation _ and possible human trafficking ring _ after troopers conducting a traffic stop found a 15-year-old girl with several pounds of methamphetamine strapped to her abdomen.

 The Kansas City Star reports the traffic stop occurred Tuesday on Interstate 70 in western Missouri.
 Troopers say a 22-year-old California woman was driving, and the girl was a passenger.
 When an officer called the girl’s mother, she told him she thought her daughter was at school and had no idea who the California woman was.